 For instance, an upset stomach may drive a dog to eat grass or another plant.
 Or a dog may like the smell, texture, or taste of a particular plant or flower.
 There's even a condition known as pica, which describes people and animals eating things not normally considered food, that provide no nutritional benefit to the person or animal.
 (Rock chewers, we're looking at you.)

 Any pet owner can probably tell you at least one story about the time their dog ate something they shouldn't have.
 When they do eat things we wish they wouldn't, it's important to know whether that thing is toxic to dogs, and what to do if you suspect your pooch has ingested something poisonous.

 Trees, Shrubs, and Other Poisonous Plants to Dogs

-If your dog seems to be having a bad response to ingesting a plant (see What to Do if Your Dog Has Been Poisoned below), call your veterinarian or an animal poisoning hotline.
+If your dog seems to be having a bad response to ingesting a plant, call your veterinarian or an animal poisoning hotline.